Crossroadsman/ServerAdmin/local_server.md

 ### Configure external connections ###

-Go to the router's (e.g., Orbi) web admin portal and set up port forwarding for ssh (so that incoming connections to the one public ip address get redirected to the server)
+Go to the router's (e.g., Orbi) web admin portal and set up port forwarding (so that incoming connections to the one public ip address get redirected to the server) for ssh and any other required services (e.g., elastic 9200, kibana 5601, etc).

 In netgear orbi go to ADVANCED / Advanced Setup / Port Forwarding Port Triggering
 <https://kb.netgear.com/31069/How-do-I-configure-port-forwarding-on-my-Orbi-system>